ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 | MoJ Operational Security Team (OST) | [operationalsecurityteam@justice.gsi.gov.uk](mailto:operationalsecurityteam@justice.gsi.gov.uk) | 0161 238 6165 |
 | IT Service Desk (Atos) | [itservicedesk@justice.gsi.gov.uk](mailto:itservicedesk@justice.gsi.gov.uk) | 0800 021 7233 (or *100) |

-<a id="DMF"></a>
+<a id="dmf"></a>

 ## Data Movement Form (DMF)

-The purpose of the DMF is to ensure that the information asset/s being moved is/are done so securely and in compliance with the <a href=https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework>HMG Security Policy Framework</a> and HMG IA Standard (IAS) No. 6.
+The purpose of the DMF is to ensure that the information asset/s being moved is/are done so securely and in compliance with the [HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework) and HMG IA Standard (IAS) No. 6.

 Failure to fulfil or comply with the controls and measures identified within the DMF will lead to unnecessary risk or exposure for the MoJ or the relevant Information Asset Owner (IAO) or Senior Information Risk Owner (SIRO).

-<a id="SecureZIP"></a>
+<a id="using-securezip"></a>

 ## Using SecureZIP

 SecureZip is a compression and encryption product which can be used to encrypt sensitive data which attracts a marking of IL2 PROTECT and below for use in optical media and e-mail based information transfers.

-<strong>Note:</strong> SecureZip can produce “self-extracting” encrypted files that are executable programs which are likely to be blocked by network firewalls or e-mail content checkers.
+**Note:** SecureZip can produce "self-extracting" encrypted files that are executable programs which are likely to be blocked by network firewalls or e-mail content checkers.

 ### Self generated passwords